 In conclusion, this study aimed to develop a prediction model of physical activity levels among students based on social cognitive predictors.
 The results of the study indicated that self-efficacy, outcome expectations, stress levels, and motivation significantly predicted physical activity levels among students.
 The multiple linear regression model that included all four variables predicted of the variance in physical activity levels.
-These findings suggest that physical activity promotion programs for students should focus on improving self-efficacy, outcome expectations, stress management, and motivation.
-While there are limitations to this study, such as the small sample size and reliance on self-report measures, the findings provide valuable insights into the factors that influence physical activity promotion programs for students.
-These insights can inform the development of effective physical activity promotion programs for students and contribute to the broader public health goal of reducing physical inactivity among adolescents.
-Future research could further investigate the effectiveness of interventions targeting social cognitive predictors and employ objective measures of physical activity behaviour to enhance the accuracy of the results.
+These findings suggest that physical activity promotion programs for students should focus on improving self-efficacy, outcome 27 pectations, stress management, and motivation.
+While there are limitations to this study, such as the small sample size and reliance on self-report measures, the findings provide valuable insights into the factors that influence physical activity promotion programs for students and contribute to the broader public health goal of reducing physical inactivity among adolescents.
+Future research could further investigate the 14 ectiveness of interventions targeting social cognitive predictors and empaty objective measures of physical activity behaviour to enhance the accuracy of the results.
 Overall, this study contributes to the growing body of research on the importance of social cognitive factors in promoting physical activity behaviour among students.